WilhelmOks/Appetizer/README.md

 <img src="Images/s_android_drawable.png" width="300" alt="Android drawable"/>

-The image in `drawable-mdpi` will have 100x100 resolution.
-The others will have greater resolutions.
+The image in `drawable-mdpi` will have the size 100x100.
+The others will have greater size.

 You can set another name for the android folders, like `mipmap`: